jackilex/Weather_and_Forcast/README.md

 ---

 ## How To Use
-Foloow the link and search for any US Cities
+Follow the link and search for any US Cities

 [Back To The Top](#read-me-template)